brugal/wolfcamql/README-wolfcam.txt

     (float)velocity[1] (float)velocity[2]"  ex:  "4 0 5000 0.0 0.0 4.0"
     times are in milliseconds

-  example to fix missing pillar texture/models in campgrounds pillars when freecaming and demo taker is out of range:
+  example to fix missing pillar texture/models in campgrounds.bsp pillars when freecaming and demo taker is out of range:

   ffa and duel:
       set cg_forceBModel1 13